bramp/compare_directories/README.md

 # compare_directories

 Comparing 2 directories and tells all the differences

-It tells the differences between the identical named files also
+It also tells the differences between the same named files

 ```
 compare_directories -d1 directory1 -d2 directory2